rabbitsf/yyTTS/README.md

 3. **Add Files**: Tap the plus icon (+) to create a new text file
 4. **Edit Content**: Enter or paste your text content

+### WiFi Upload Server
+1. **Start Server**: Tap the Upload button (⬆️) in the top-right corner
+2. **Toggle Server On**: Switch the server toggle to enable it
+3. **Note the URL**: Your device's IP address and port (e.g., http://192.168.1.100:8080) will be displayed
+4. **Access from Computer**:
+   - Open a web browser on any computer connected to the same WiFi network
+   - Navigate to the displayed URL
+   - Create folders and text files directly from your computer
+   - All changes appear instantly on your iOS device
+5. **Server Management**:
+   - Server stays on even when you navigate away or lock your device
+   - Only stops when you manually toggle it off
+   - Works in background and while device is locked

 ### Playing Files
 1. **Tap a file** to open the editor and view its content
 2. **Tap the Play button** to start Text-to-Speech